 Aurora Borealis is a natural phenomenon, and the prediction cannot be 100% accurate.
-While there is no tool that can tell you precisely when, where, and exactly how you will see the lights.
+While there is no tool or app that can tell you precisely when, where, and exactly how you will see the lights.
 A good tool uses real-time data, the most accurate way to track the Northern Lights.

-- Deliver notifications and alerts
+- Offer notifications and alerts

 Key features to look for in aurora forecast tools

-Real-time data not KP index
+Look for app that offer real-time data not KP index

 You should not use the KP index, because it is not real-time data and was not initially used for aurora prediction.
 It's an average scale from 0-9 around the globe and updates every 3 to 6 hours.
 It also takes into calculation locations that are not in the aurora zone which makes it inaccurate and unreliable.
+If you are in the arctic, the Northern Lights can be seen with a low KP.

 Read here why you should not focus on the KP index.